dapr/docs/daprdocs/content/en/operations/components/setup-state-store/supported-state-stores/setup-redis.md

         - name: redisHost
           value: redis-master:6379
     ```
-4. Next, we'll get our Redis password, which is slightly different depending on the OS we're using:
+4. Next, we'll get the Redis password, which is slightly different depending on the OS we're using:
     - **Windows**: Run `kubectl get secret --namespace default redis -o jsonpath="{.data.redis-password}" > encoded.b64`, which will create a file with your encoded password.
 Next, run `certutil -decode encoded.b64 password.txt`, which will put your redis password in a text file called `password.txt`.
 Copy the password and delete the two files.

     - **Linux/MacOS**: Run `kubectl get secret --namespace default redis -o jsonpath="{.data.redis-password}" | base64 --decode` and copy the outputted password.